Literary realism: Socialist realism

 The strict adherence to the above tenets, however, began to crumble after the death of Stalin when writers started expanding the limits of what is possible.
 However, the changes were gradual since the social realism tradition was so ingrained into the psyche of the Soviet literati that even dissidents followed the habits of this type of composition, rarely straying from its formal and ideological mold.
 The Soviet socialist realism did not exactly emerge on the very day it was promulgated in the Soviet Union in 1932 by way of a decree that abolished independent writers' organizations.
-This movement has been existing for at least fifteen years and was first seen during the Bolshevik Revolution.
+This movement had existed for at least fifteen years and was first seen during the Bolshevik Revolution.
 The 1934 declaration only formalized its canonical formulation through the speeches of the Andrei Zhdanov, the representative of the Party's Central Committee.

 The official definition of socialist realism has been criticized for its conflicting framework.
 While the concept itself is simple, discerning scholars struggle in reconciling its elements.
 According to Peter Kenez, "it was impossible to reconcile the teleological requirement with realistic presentation," further stressing that "the world could either be depicted as it was or as it should be according to theory, but the two are obviously not the same."

 Naturalism

 Naturalism was a literary movement or tendency from the 1880s to 1930s that used detailed realism to suggest that social conditions, heredity, and environment had inescapable force in shaping human character.
 It was a mainly unorganized literary movement that sought to depict believable everyday reality, as opposed to such movements as Romanticism or Surrealism, in which subjects may receive highly symbolic, idealistic or even supernatural treatment.

 Naturalism was an outgrowth of literary realism, influenced by Charles Darwin's theory of evolution.
 Whereas realism seeks only to describe subjects as they really are, naturalism also attempts to determine "scientifically" the underlying forces (e.g., the environment or heredity) influencing the actions of its subjects.
-Naturalistic works often include supposed sordid subject matter, for example, Émile Zola's frank treatment of sexuality, as well as a pervasive pessimism.
+Naturalistic works often include supposed sordid subject matter, for example, Émile Zola's frank treatment of sexuality, as well as pervasive pessimism.
 Naturalistic works tend to focus on the darker aspects of life, including poverty, racism, violence, prejudice, disease, corruption, prostitution, and filth.
 As a result, naturalistic writers were frequently criticized for focusing too much on human vice and misery.